Home / SMSFs / SMSF admin and compliance / Choosing an SMSF service provider

 Choosing an SMSF service provider

-Most people who choose to run their own self-managed super fund (SMSF) are drawn to the control and flexibility they offer.
+Most people who choose to run their own self-managed super fund (SMSF) are drawn to the control and flexibility it offers.

 But the reality is that unless you have a thorough understanding of SMSF rules and regulations, a high degree of investment knowledge, as well as plenty of time available to manage your fund, you’re likely to need at least some professional help.